t8ortot/sheets-discogs-tracker/README.md

 - Change the timing mechanism to use the rate-limiting response headers from Discogs to prevent too many request errors.
 - Get the script Google-certified as an add-on so users can get and update the script via Google Marketplace instead.
 - Build a standalone desktop app that is separate from Google entirely, but would allow authentication to Discogs and grant more benefits from Discogs API.
+     - This would allow importing of user lists.
 - Have Discogs Lowest set to a neutral color when there are no listings and lowest gets set to $0.00.
 - See if automatic fields can be set to protect so the user doesn't touch them since their changes would be irrelevant.
 - Set automatic columns to colors that represent that they are not editable.